Ezra-254/Retail-Sales-Insights/README.md

 # Objectives

-This project sets two primary objectives which are:
+This project  primary objectives  are:

 - The evaluation of sales transactions.
 Bring forward trends in transaction data such as yearly revenue statistics alongside citywide transaction counts and shopping patterns among customers.